Skip to main content

 Scottish government logo

 Looking for ways to keep the kids busy in the run up to Christmas and over the winter holidays?
-If all you want for Christmas is a five minutes’ peace, here are our top tips for festive fun that will also help boost everyone’s wellbeing at this wonderful but exhausting time of year.
+If all you want for Christmas is a five minutes’ peace, here are our top tips for low cost festive fun that will also help boost everyone’s wellbeing at this wonderful but exhausting time of year.

 Jump to a section in this article